“What is done to children, they will do to society.” —Karl Meninger

 By Cat Saunders

-I grew up in the United States with a circumcised brother and circumcised friends, all my lovers were circumcised, and I didn’t even see an intact penis until 1975, when I was 21.
-During the ’50s and ’60s when I was a child, the rate of circumcision in America was much higher than it is today, and it was extremely uncommon for a boy not to be circumcised.
+I grew up in the United States with a circumcised brother and circumcised friends.
+All my lovers were circumcised, and I didn’t even see an intact penis until 1975, when I was 21.
+During the 1950-60s when I was a child, the rate of circumcision in America was much higher than it is today.
+In those days, it was extremely uncommon for a boy not to be circumcised.

 Looking back to that first glimpse of a whole penis, I’m not even sure I realized what I was looking at.
 I remember being very intrigued.
-However, that particular penis belonged to a friend instead of a lover, so I never had the opportunity to satisfy my curiosity beyond a polite visual survey whenever we exchanged massages or took a hot tub together.
-Since then, I’ve had other uncircumcised male friends, but never an intact lover, so my explorations were always limited to conversations and visual contact.
+However, that particular penis belonged to a friend instead of a lover.
+So I never had the opportunity to satisfy my curiosity beyond a polite visual survey when we exchanged massages or took a hot tub together.
+Since then, I’ve had other uncircumcised male friends, but never an intact lover.
+As a result, my explorations were always limited to conversations and visual contact.

-Like most of my contemporaries, I grew up under the influence of the prevailing belief (now debunked) that male circumcision was necessary for “hygiene” reasons.
-The American Medical Association has long since denounced that thinking and now correctly states that there is no medical reason to routinely circumcise infant males.
+Basically, I grew up with the prevailing belief (now debunked) that male circumcision was necessary for “hygiene” reasons.
+The American Medical Association has long since denounced that belief.
+It now correctly states that there is no medical reason to routinely circumcise infant males.

 The Truth About Hygiene

-Kellogg was a hygiene fanatic and one of this country’s biggest advocates of infant male circumcision as a means to discourage masturbation.
-He also advocated pouring carbolic acid on the clitorises of little girls in order to discourage masturbation.
-To a large extent, Americans can thank this obsessed doctor (along with a few of his contemporaries) for the turn-of-the century rise of male circumcision in the United States.
+Kellogg was a hygiene fanatic.
+He was also one of this country’s biggest proponents of infant male circumcision as a means to discourage masturbation.
+He also advocated pouring carbolic acid on the clitorises of little girls to discourage masturbation.
+This obsessed doctor and a few of his contemporaries were largely responsible for the rise of male circumcision in the U.S. in the early 1900s.

 As far as I’m concerned, the hygiene argument can be easily discredited by thinking about animals.
-If circumcision was necessary to prevent infection in penises, animals would be in big trouble, wouldn’t they?
+If circumcision was necessary to prevent infection in penises, animals would be in big trouble.
 After all, if intact penises were more vulnerable to infection, there would be a lot of animals running around with infected genitals!

 The truth is, the foreskin protects the head of the penis, including protecting it from infection.
 This is one of the foreskin’s primary immunological functions.
 It makes sense.
 Something as evolutionarily precious as a penis deserves to be protected, don’t you think?